SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I could perform for your date as private entertainment, what do you think?"
 Rainbow answered.

-"That's an awesome idea," Pinkie said.
+"That's a wonderful idea," Pinkie said.

 "I can practice for it every day until the date, I'm sure I can come up with something awesome by then," Rainbow confidently said.